davinez/Fun-Collection-Manager/src/Manager/README.md

  For removing last migration use:

+ If we want to remove a migration that has been committed, we must reverse the migration first "update to a previous migration"

  *Note, we can use flag --force but it will not be sync or know about the state of the database

 ``` Bash
 dotnet ef migrations remove --project src\Manager\Manager.Infrastructure --startup-project src\Manager\Manager.API